kelseygonzalez/website/content/authors/admin/_index.md

 I have a strong methodological background following my extensive quantitative and computational methods training at the University of Arizona.
 I have researched Latina/o Panethnicty, white fragility, and population health behaviors during  Covid-19, leading to publications in in *Ethnic and Racial Studies*, *Sociological Perspectives*, *Journal on Migration and Human Security*, and the *Journal of Religion and Health*.

 Currently, I manage the survey data pipeline for a project supported by the [U.S. Department of Defense Minerva Research Initiative](https://minerva.defense.gov/) analyzing non-state actor governance in Colombia and Afghanistan.
 I am also building a survey investigating network resource activation supported by the [Summer Institutes in Computational Social Science](https://sicss.io/).
-Additionally, I am investigating racial disparities in happiness, textual networks of weightloss, convergent validity and correspondence of Google Trends, diffusion of misinformation in population networks, and developing visualization tools for multinomial logistic regression.
+Additionally, I am investigating racial disparities in happiness, textual networks of weightloss discourse, convergent validity and correspondence of Google Trends, diffusion of misinformation in population networks, and developing visualization tools for multinomial logistic regression.

 I am a [Certified RStudio Trainer](https://education.rstudio.com/trainers/) and a [Carpentries instructor](https://carpentries.org/instructors/).
 Locally, I am involved with data science education at the University of Arizona as a [Senior Data Science Ambassador](https://datascience.arizona.edu/ambassadors) for the College of Social and Behavioral Sciences and a [Steering Committee member](http://researchbazaar.arizona.edu/) for Research Bazaar Ariona.